Paul Millsap

-Paul Millsap (born February 10, 1985) is an American professional basketball player who last played for the Philadelphia 76ers of the National Basketball Association (NBA).
+Paul Millsap (born February 10, 1985) is an American former professional basketball player who played for 16 seasons in the National Basketball Association (NBA).
 A power forward from Louisiana Tech University, Millsap was selected by the Utah Jazz in the second round (47th overall) of the 2006 NBA draft and was named to the NBA All-Rookie Second Team.
 He played in Utah until 2013, when he became a member of the Atlanta Hawks.
-Millsap has also played for the Denver Nuggets and Brooklyn Nets.
+Millsap has also played for the Denver Nuggets, Brooklyn Nets, and Philadelphia 76ers.
 He is a four-time NBA All-Star.

-High school and college career
+High school career

 Millsap attended Grambling High School, in Grambling, Louisiana, where he played for the Grambling Kittens high school basketball team.
 The 2003 Louisiana "Mr. Basketball", he was named a fourth-team Parade All-American and was ranked no. 58 nationally by ESPN.

+College career

 In his three-year career at Louisiana Tech, Millsap averaged 18.6 points, 12.7 rebounds and 2.0 blocks in 92 games.
 After becoming the first player to lead NCAA Division I in rebounds in their freshman and sophomore years in 2005, he became the only player in NCAA basketball history with three consecutive seasons leading Division I in rebounding.
-As a junior in 2005–06, Millsap was a first-team All-WAC and WAC All-Defensive honoree and a finalist for the Oscar Robertson Award.
+As a freshman, Millsap was the WAC Rookie of the Year and was a second-team all-WAC honoree.
+As a sophomore and junior he was a first-team All-WAC honoree.
+As a junior in 2005–06, Millsap was also a WAC All-Defensive honoree and a finalist for the Oscar Robertson Award.
 Following the season, he declared for the NBA draft on April 4, 2006.